How to Become Mile2 Certified

 Certified Disaster Recovery Engineer – Specialised

 Disaster recovery engineers are first on the scene if a businesses’ network infrastructure is affected by a natural disaster or cybercrime.
-This course combines disaster recovery with business and continuity planning, which involves working with business to produce processes, policies and procedures to follow in the event of a disaster.
+This course combines disaster recovery with business and continuity planning, which involves working with businesses to produce processes, policies and procedures to follow in the event of a disaster.

 Entry recommendations: 12 months work experience with Information systems or IS management experience.